Envirometrix/PredictiveSoilMapping/main.md

 The 3D RK framework explained above can be compared to the approach of
-@Malone2009Geoderma, who first fit an equal-area spline function to estimate the soil properties at a standard depth, and next fit regression and variogram models at each depth.
+@Malone2009Geoderma, who first fit an equal-area spline function to estimate the soil properties at standard depths, and next fit regression and variogram models at each depth.
 A drawback of the approach by @Malone2009Geoderma, however, is that the separate models for each depth ignore all vertical correlations.
 In addition, the